jkent/sjp/README.md

 ## Example

-Take the following document for example.
+Take the following document for example:

 ```json
 {